How Foods are Chosen

 Stock made with bones of pastured poultry, beef, veal, water buffalo, lamb, goat, game meats and pork fed non-GMO feed; stock made with wild seafood or bonito flakes; GMO-free homemade soups based on homemade stock (bone broth).

 GMO-free canned broth or stock without additives.
-Add 1-2 teaspoons gelatin to these canned broths.
+Add 1-2 teaspoons gelatin (recommended brands) to these canned broths and stocks.

 Most canned and all dehydrated soups, which are loaded with MSG; stock sold in high-temperature aseptic boxes; bouillon cubes.
 Soups and stocks that are not GMO-free.

-Organic chips cooked in pastured lard, coconut oil or palm oil; organic popcorn home-popped in pastured lard, coconut oil or palm oil.
+Organic potato chips, plantain chips and popcorn cooked in pastured lard, ghee, coconut oil or palm oil; organic popcorn home-popped in pastured lard, ghee, coconut oil or palm oil.

 Organic chips and popcorn cooked in lard (but may contain additives), avocado, olive, palm, high oleic sunflower or high oleic safflower oil; plain pork rinds.